FIVE Investors Have Opportunity To Lead Five Below, Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-Rosen Law Firm, a global investor rights law firm, announces that a shareholder filed a class action on behalf of all purchasers of securities of Five Below, Inc. (NASDAQ: FIVE ) between March 20, 2024 and July 16, 2024. shareholders who want to serve as lead plaintiff for the class must file their motions with the court by
+Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Five Below, Inc. (NASDAQ: FIVE ) between March 20, 2024 and July 16, 2024, both dates inclusive (the "Class Period").
+A class action lawsuit has already been filed.
+If you wish to serve as lead plaintiff, you must move the Court no later than September 30, 2024.

+So what: If you purchased Five Below securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

 To join the Five Below class action, go to